 "Fucking prick."
 I growled and Teeney followed me.

-Standing in the Parking lot of the Bead store, two men regarded the exchange between the two girls and the man in the car.
-It was a strange ritual to them, and as they didn't understand what it was fully, the continued to observe.
+Standing in the Parking lot of the bead store, two men regarded the exchange between the two girls and the man in the car.
+It was a strange ritual to them, and as they didn't understand what it was fully nut they continued to observe.

-Thor took in the weapon she was handed deftly and with skill, using the knowledge from his observations to see that she was a bit more dangerous than previously thought.
+Thor took in the weapon she was handed and operated deftly and with skill, using the knowledge from his observations to see that she was a bit more dangerous than previously thought.
 He assumed quietly that she would return the weapon later, but was not sure.
 He was not about to approach her while she was with her shorter, more vulnerable companion though.
+Cornered, and with someone with her to protect, she would be very dangerous.

-Loki watched her with detached interest, he knew that this was going to be an interesting task from the beginning.
-But she was still helpless, and would possibly be a source of amusement when they did confront her.
-He wondered if she would stand in awe of them both or if she would just cry and beg to be let go.
+Loki watched her with detached interest, picking at the sleeve of his coat and grinning.
+He knew that this was going to be an interesting task from the beginning, but she was still helpless, and would possibly be a source of amusement when they did confront her.
+He wondered if she would stand in awe of them both, or if she would just cry and beg to be let go.
 His eyes scanning her clothing and feeling disgusted by it, he wondered if she could even be what everyone believed her to be.
+Midgardians held belief that their clothing defined them, and it did somewhat.
+To him, she was a clown of sorts, and her mismatched stockings screamed that she was in poverty.
+The girl should feel blessed to be pulled from the gutter, and to be in their presence when the time came.

 'Interesting" He muttered to himself and picked at his wool coat sleeve patiently, his eyes cast down in boredom.